-It's best to have some idea of what to expect before moving – for a balanced presentation of the good and the bad, here are some pros and cons of relocating to and living in Berlin.
+It's best to have some idea of what to expect before moving, so for a balanced presentation of the good, bad and ugly, here are some pros and cons of relocating to and living in Berlin.

 Cost of living in Berlin

 Despite being the capital city, the cost of living in Berlin is slightly lower than in other German cities.
 Even a city-centre apartment is relatively affordable, especially when compared to those in other Western European capitals.
 And for more affordable accommodation options, expats can save by looking in the surrounding areas and suburbs.
 Public transport is also reasonably priced, while the low fees in public and bilingual schools attract expat families.
 While expats on a budget can enjoy live music in local bars, those who wish to splurge can dine in Berlin's Michelin star restaurants.

 Having a relatively lower cost of living doesn’t mean Berlin is cheap.
 Things are still pretty pricey relative to average incomes, and some expenses, such as healthcare, are unavoidable.
 All residents – local or expat – in Germany must have health insurance, and expats typically also pay for private health cover.